shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 #### 6.1 Handling Potential Non-Compliance or Rights Issues by a Licensee

 The VOD Reaction License Version 0.3 aims for clarity, but misunderstandings or mistakes can occur.
-Section 8 of the License states that if a Licensee fails to comply with any condition, their rights under the License terminate automatically.
+Clause 8 of the License states that if a Licensee fails to comply with any condition, their rights under the License terminate automatically.
 This means their permission to use your VODs in their Derivative Work technically ceases.

 However, this automatic termination doesn't always mean that the only option is immediate deletion of the Licensee's Derivative Work.
 Open communication can often lead to a resolution.